 The trustees shall review the school safety or emergency operations plan periodically and update the plan as determined necessary by the trustees based on changing circumstances pertaining to school safety.
 Once the trustees have made the certification to the office of public instruction, the trustees may transfer funds pursuant to Section 2, 20-1-401, MCA to make improvements to school safety and security.

 The Superintendent will develop safety and health standards which comply with the Montana Safety Culture Act.

-Legal Reference: § 20-1-401, MCA Disaster drills to be conducted regularly adopt school safety plan time of drills to vary
+Legal Reference: § 20-1-401, MCA

-- districts to identify disaster risks and
+- districts to identify disaster risks and adopt school safety plan